 Carbon monitoring

 Shropshire Council began monitoring its carbon footprint in 2019 (baseline year).
-This carbon monitoring and progress report updates the councils carbon footprint highlighting any changes from the baseline and previous year’s monitoring.
+This carbon monitoring report updates the council's carbon footprint highlighting any changes from the baseline and previous year’s monitoring.
 The report addresses the following questions:

 1. What is the latest corporate carbon footprint?

-4. What have the projects and initiatives which we’ve supported contributed to the change?
+4. What projects and initiatives have contributed to the change?

 5. What other factors have had an influence?